payamyek/adventofcode2022/solutions/day5/partA/README.md

 ### Parsing Moves

-We simply use the regex library in Python to extract the move data and then we move the crates as accordance to those instructions.
+We simply use the regex library in Python to extract the move data, and then we move the crates as accordance to those instructions.

+There isn't really much to explain here other than that you must be familiar with basic regex expressions in order to effectively parse the moves.
+Other solutions exist but using regex is the most natural solution in my opinion.

+### Performing the Crate Moves

-Using `pop()` removes the last element of a list, and we utilize this method here to perform these crate movements.
+Using `pop()` removes the last element of a list, and we exactly utilize this method here to perform the crate movements.

+So if the instruction is `move 2 from 3 to 1`, we do the following:

+1. Access the third stack using `stacks[3]`
+2. Remove two items from `stacks[3]` by calling `pop()` twice and store the popped crates into a local variable
+3. Access the first stack using `stacks[1]`
+4. Update the first stack by adding the newly popped crates to the first stack

 ## Answer